-Once you have gone through the site selection process you will need to commence discussions regarding the overall structure of the deal and some of the key terms.
+Once you have gone through the site selection process you will need to commence discussions (or retail lease negotiation) regarding the overall structure of the deal and some of the key terms.

 Retail lease negotiation is both an art and a science.
 The desired outcomes and where you can create leverage is unique to each deal and to each business.
 For those Tenants that haven’t acquired lease negotiation services, this article provides guidance on how to identify the outcomes that you want before entering into a retail lease negotiation.
 For example: Is a 2-year lease term or a 10-year lease term better?
 Should you negotiate for fixed rent increases or a market increase?
 What kind of control do you need over your branding?

 Invest the time and work through these items to develop your ideal position prior to commencing negotiations.

 Do your research in respect of the market rent payable for your location.
 In retail leasing, the rent is generally either structured as a net rent or a gross rent.
 A gross rent means that the outgoing costs are built into the base rental rate.
 It doesn’t usually mean, as often thought, that you aren’t contributing to outgoings / operating expenses.
 Before attempting to negotiate a gross rent make sure that you know the statistics.
 If you don’t know the numbers, then you may end up with a gross rent that is higher than a net rent plus outgoings / operating expenses – but still think you are coming away with a good deal.

 The cost analysis does not stop with the base rent.
 You need to consider the overall occupancy costs, which includes other costs such as turnover rent (if any) and electricity.
 The measure of success for your retail business will ultimately be determined by an occupancy cost ratio.
 Namely, what percentage of your gross sales was spent on leasing the business?